rmetzler/bliki/wiki/gpg/terrible.md

 ## The Web Of Vulnerable CAs

 Each GPG user is also a unilateral signing authority.
-GPG's trust model means that a compromised key can be used to confer trust onto _any_ other key, compromising potentially many other users by causing them to trust illegitimate keys.
+GPG's trust model means that a compromised key can be used to confer validity onto _any_ other key, compromising potentially many other users by causing them to trust illegitimate keys.
 GPG assumes everyone will be constantly on watch for unusual signing activity, and perfectly aware of the safety of their own keys